neelam0101/Beardo_Clone/readme.md

 > > ⌘ **npm start**

-> After the go to your browser and type `http://localhost:5100/homes` and you are ready to run and explore our project.
+> After that run index.html in live server and you are ready to run and explore our project.

 ---